boryscz/boryscz/README.md

 ### I'm Borys - final year Computer Science student 👋

-    Still in process of learning of everything
+    Still in process of learning about everything

 ### I'm familiar with: